 Denman, A. R., Groves-Kirkby, C. J. and Phillips, P. S. (2010) Estimating the health benefits of progeny extraction units as a means of reducing exposure to radon.
-Poster presented to: 3rd European Congress of the International Radiation Protection Association (IRPA), Helsinki, Finland, 14-18 June 2010.
+In: Proceedings of the 3rd European Congress of the International Radiation Protection Association.

 Denman, A. R., Groves-Kirkby, C. J. and Phillips, P. S.